Adaptive and Robust Watermark for Generative Tabular Data: Experiments

-We generate a dataset of size $2000\times2$ using the standard Gaussian distribution.
-One column is designated as the seed column, and the other is watermarked.
-Figures \ref{fig:gaussian-hist} and \ref{fig:gaussian-hist-wm} contain KDE plots showing a minimal difference between the distribution before and after watermarking.
+To verify \hyperlink{expQ}{(Q1)}, we first examine the effect of \cref{alg:tabular} on the data distribution of synthetic datasets using KDE plots (Fig.~\ref{fig:gaussian-hist} and \ref{fig:gaussian-hist-wm}).
+We observe minimal difference between the data distribution before and after watermarking.

-In the second experiment, we generate multiple datasets, each containing 50 columns and varying numbers of rows from 20 to 100, to validate the effect that the row count has on the maximum achievable $z$-score.
-We repeat this process 5 times and take the average $z$-score.
-In Figure \ref{fig:z-score}, we find that as the number of rows in the dataset increases, so does the maximum possible $z$-score.
-This means that given a choice of $z$-score threshold, i) there is an increasing minimum number of total rows that the dataset must contain to achieve that score, and ii) as the number of rows increases, so does the number of rows that an attacker must sufficiently alter to break the watermark.

-Finally, we consider the \textit{fidelity vs. robustness} trade-off that the \textit{bin size} parameter poses.
-We generate a dataset of size $2000\times2$ using the standard Gaussian distribution.
-We watermark one column, using the other for seeding, and vary the \textit{bin size} between $10^{-4}$ and $10^{-1}$.
-The average mean squared error across 5 runs between the original data and the watermarked data for each \textit{bin size} is shown in Figure \ref{fig:gaussian-fidelity}.
-As expected, greater fidelity is maintained with smaller bins since adjusting the data to fall into the nearest green bin requires smaller perturbations.
-Figure \ref{fig:gaussian-noise} displays the accompanying susceptibility to noise that comes with smaller bins.
-Across 5 runs, we add zero-mean Gaussian noise with standard deviation varying from $10^{-3}$ to $10^{-1}$ to the watermarked data and measure the effect on the $z$-score.
-In each case, we find that smaller bins result in lower scores.